2018 Vermont House of Representatives election

 The 2018 Vermont House of Representatives elections took place as part of the biennial United States elections.
-Vermont voters will elect state representatives in all 150 seats.
+Vermont voters elected state representatives in all 150 seats.
 State representatives serve two-year terms in the Vermont House of Representatives.
 A primary election on August 14, 2018, determined which candidates appeared on the November 6 general election ballot.

-Following the 2016 State House elections, Democrats maintained effective control of the House with a 97 member caucus (83 Democrats, 7 Independents, and 7 Progressives).
+Following the 2016 State House elections, Democrats maintained effective control of the House with a 97 member caucus (83 Democrats, seven Independents, and seven Progressives).
 Before the election, to take control of the chamber from Democrats, the Republicans would have needed to net 23 State House seats.
 However, instead the Democrats instead gained 12 seats, increasing their majorities.

-Summary of Results by State House District
+Summary of results by State House district

 Primary election results can be obtained from the Vermont Secretary of State's website.

 Incumbents not seeking re-election

 Retiring incumbents

-28 incumbent Representatives (17 Democrats and 11 Republicans) are not seeking re-election in 2018:
+28 incumbent representatives (17 Democrats and 11 Republicans) did not seek re-election in 2018: